IshaPatro/NASDAQ_Time_Series_Prediction/README.md

-# NASDAQ Time Series Prediction

 ## Problem Statement
-The NASDAQ index is a key indicator of tech sector performance, and short-term movements can influence major investment decisions.
-In this project, I aim to build a predictive model that forecasts upcoming NASDAQ values using historical time series data.
-The goal is to provide quick, data-driven insights that help investors anticipate market trends.
+The NASDAQ index reflects the performance of the tech-heavy stock market and is closely watched by investors and analysts.
+In this project, I aim to build a predictive model using historical NASDAQ data to estimate how well such models could have predicted past market behavior.
+The focus is on evaluating different time series techniques in a historical context to understand their accuracy and limitations.

 ## Stakeholder & User
-The primary users are individual investors and financial analysts who track the market closely.
-They need simple, reliable forecasts to support short-term trading or investment strategy.
+The primary users are data-driven investors, financial analysts, or researchers interested in assessing the reliability of time series models for market prediction.
+This project supports model evaluation rather than live forecasting, and the results could inform future development of trading strategies.

+## Useful Answer & Decision
+The goal is to build a **predictive model** that is trained and tested on historical data to forecast values within that time range.